avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/QUICKSTART.md

 * Download and install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) for STM32.
   * Ensure that the installed version is 2.10 or newer.
   * Ensure the 64-bit version is installed to the default  directory "C:\Program Files\"
-* A serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en), is required for the next steps.
+* A serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en), or a browser application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/) is required for the next steps.
  Configure settings per the screenshot below:

 ![Tera Term Serial Settings](media/teraterm-settings.png "Tera Term Serial Settings")